-CARDIOVASCULAR DIAGNOSTIC AND THERAPEUTIC TECHNIQUES

-Prerequisites: 3100:561, 2 or equivalent.
+- CARDIOVASCULAR DIAGNOSTIC AND THERAPEUTIC TECHNIQUES 3 credits Prerequisites: 3100:561, 562 or equivalent.
 Cardiovascular disease conditions, instrumentation and techniques for diagnosis and surgical procedures, and services for treatment.
-Direct interaction with active clinical laboratories.

-EXPERIMENTAL METHODS IN BIOMECHANICS

-Prerequisite: graduate standing in the College of Engineering or permission.
+Direct interaction with active clinical laboratories - 652 EXPERIMENTAL METHODS IN BIOMECHANICS 3 credits Prerequisite: graduate standing in the College of Engineering or permission.
 Principles of test-ing and measuring devices commonly used for biofluid and biosolid mechanics studies.
-Lab-oratories for demonstration and hands-on experience.

-TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE 3 credits Prerequisites: 4200:321, 322 or 4600:310, 315 or equivalent.
-Basic definitions, cardiovascular mass and momentum transport, compartment modeling, mass transfer in physiological systems and artificial kidney and lung devices, Design optimization.
-Analysis of human thermal BIOMATERIALS AND LABORATORY
+Laboratories for demonstration and hands-on experience. - TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE 653 3 credits Prerequisites: 4200 321, 322 or 4600.310, 315 or equivalent.
+Basic definitions, cardiovascular mass and momentum transport, compartment modeling, mass transfer in physiological sys-tems and artificial kidney and lung devices, Design optimization.
+Analysis of human thermal system - 655 REHABILITATION ENGINEERING 3 credits Prerequisites: graduate standing in engineering, mathematics, or science, or permission of the instructor.
+Devices for rehabilitation, interfacing the motor and/or sensory impaired, quan-titative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging technologies. - BIOMATERIALS AND LABORATORY Corequisite Biomaterials Laboratory.

-Corequisite: Biomaterials Laboratory.
 Material uses in biological applications.
-Effect of physio-Consuposite.
-Diomaterials Laboratory.
-Material uses in proofginal applications.
 Effect of physio-logical environment and sterilization on materials.
 Controlled and uncontrolled degradation.
 Effect of materials on soft tissue, hard tissue and blood.
-Laboratory experiments using materials designed for biomedical use and demonstrations of biological/materials interactions.

-ARTIFICIAL ORGANS

-Perequisites: graduate standing in the College of Engineering or permission of instructor.
-Study of the rationale for the engineering and clinical aspects required for the design and variety of artificial organs, with emphasis on the artificial heart and artificial kidney.
+Laboratory experiments using mate-rials designed for biomedical use and demonstrations of biological/materials interactions. - ARTIFICIAL ORGANS 3 credits Prerequisites: graduate standing in the College of Enginteering or permission of instructor.
+Study of the rationale for the engineering and clinical aspects required for the design and vari-ety of artificial organs, with emphasis on the artificial heart and artificial kidney. - 670 MATHEMATICAL MODELING IN BIOLOGY AND MEDICINE 3 credits Prerequisites: graduate standing in engineering, mathemataics, or physics; or permission of instructor.
+Modeling of pharmacokinetic, cardiovascular, neuromuscular, and immune sys-tems, and artificial organ interactions.
+Deterministic and stochastic approaches. - MEDICAL DEVICES AND ARTIFICIAL ORGANS 3 credits Prerequisites: graduate standing in engineering, mathemataics, or science, or permission of instructor.
+Design of medical devices and artificial organs, requirements, safety considera-tions, tissue constraints, optimization techniques, government regulations, and legal liability. - 697 SPECIAL TOPICS 1-4 credits (May be repeated) Prerequisite: permission of instructor.

-SPECIAL TOPICS

-(May be repeated) Prerequisite, permission of instructor.
 Current topics or supervised study in the area of biomedical engineering.
-Credit hours depend upon the nature and extent of the course or the project.
+Credit hours depend upon the nature and extent of the course or the project. - MASTER'S RESEARCH 1-6 credits Prerequisite: Permission of advisor.

-MASTER'S RESEARCH

-Prerequisite: Permission of advisor.
 (May be repeated.)
-Research on a suitable topic in biomedical engineering culminating in a master's thesis.

-Prerequisite: permission of adviser.
-Supervised research in the specific area of biomedical engineering

-PRELIMINARY RESEARCH (May be repeated) Prerequisite: Approval of the dissertation director.
-Preliminary investigations prior to the submission of a dissertation proposal to the Interdisciplinary Doctoral Committee.

-DOCTORAL DISSERTATION Prerequisite: acceptance of research proposal by the Interdisciplinary Doctoral Committee and approval of the dissertation director.
-Original research by the doctoral student
+Research on a suitable topic in bio medical engineering culminating in a master's thesis. - MASTER'S THESIS 699 Prerequisite: permission of adviser.
+Supervised research in the specific area of biomedical engineering. - 1-15 credits 898 PRELIMINARY RESEARCH (May be repeated) Prerequisite: Approval of the dissertation director.
+Preliminary investigations prior to the submission of a dissertation proposal to the Interdisciplinary Doctoral Committee - 899 DOCTORAL DISSERTATION 1-15 credits Prerequisite: acceptance of research proposal by the Interdisciplinary Doctoral Committee and approval of the dissertation director.
+Original research by the doctoral student.